WMMJ: WMMJ

-To bolster coverage in the southern and eastern portions of the Washington market, Radio One purchased WWXT (now WDCJ) from Red Zebra Broadcasting.
-WDCJ began simulcasting WMMJ on May 1, 2017.

-On October 16, 2025, WDCJ changed their format from a simulcast of urban adult contemporary-formatted WMMJ to urban contemporary gospel, branded as "Praise 92.7 & 95.9".
-The format moved from WPRS-FM.
+To bolster coverage in the southern and eastern portions of the Washington market, Radio One purchased WWXT (92.7 FM) from Red Zebra Broadcasting.
+As WDCJ, that station began simulcasting WMMJ on May 1, 2017.
+On October 16, 2025, WDCJ dropped the WMMJ simulcast to pick up the "Praise" urban contemporary gospel format, which moved from WPRS-FM 104.1.